Soviet occupation of Bessarabia and Northern Bukovina: Soviet preparations

 By directives OV/583 and OV/584 of the Soviet People Commissariat of Defense, military units of the Odessa Military District were ordered into battle-ready state in the spring of 1940.
-Soviet troops were concentrated along the Romanian border between April 15 and June 10, 1940.
-To co-ordinate the efforts of the Kyiv and Odessa military districts in the preparation of action against Romania, the Soviet Army created the Southern Front under General Georgy Zhukov, which was composed of the 5th, 9th and 12th Armies.
+Soviet troops were concentrated along the Romanian border between 15 April and 10 June 1940.
+To co-ordinate the efforts of the Kiev and Odessa military districts in the preparation of action against Romania, the Soviet Army created the Southern Front under General Georgy Zhukov, which was composed of the 5th, 9th and 12th Armies.
 The Southern Front had 32 infantry divisions, 2 motorized infantry divisions, 6 cavalry divisions, 11 tank brigades, 3 paratrooper brigades, 30 artillery regiments and smaller auxiliary units.

 On 25 June, the Soviet Southern Front received a directive: